phalcon-orphanage/docs/en/response.md

 $response->setCookies($cookies);
 ```

-> The `signKey` **MUST** be at least 32 characters long, and it always helps if it is generated using a cryptographically secure pseudo random generator.
+> **NOTE**: The `signKey` **MUST** be at least 32 characters long, and it always helps if it is generated using a cryptographically secure pseudo random generator.
 You can always use the `Crypt` component to generate a good `signKey`.
 {: .alert .alert-danger }

-> Cookies can contain complex structures such as service information, resultsets etc. As a result, sending cookies without encryption to clients could expose application details that can be used by attackers to compromise the application and underlying system.
+> **NOTE**: Cookies can contain complex structures such as service information, resultsets etc. As a result, sending cookies without encryption to clients could expose application details that can be used by attackers to compromise the application and underlying system.
 If you do not wish to use encryption, you could send only unique identifiers that could be tied to a database table that stores more complex information that your application can use.
 {: .alert .alert-danger }

 There are several methods available to help you retrieve data from the component: